Carl David Maria Weber: California

 In 1842, Weber settled in the Pueblo of San José (now San Jose, California) and started a business partnership and department store with an English-born Mexican citizen, William “Guillermo” Gulnac (1801–1851).
 Gulnac and Weber dissolved their partnership in 1843.
+Weber acquired the Rancho Cañada de San Felipe y Las Animas southeast of San Jose.

 In January 1845, Gulnac received a large tract of land on the east bank of the San Joaquin River which was purchased from the Mexican government.
 Gulnac's attempts to settle the Rancho Campo de los Franceses (English: Ranch of French Camp) failed, as he was afraid of the local Yokuts people, and in 1845 he sold a portion of the land to Weber.
 This tract of land was named because it was where the French beaver trappers had camped over the years.
 The chief of the Yokuts, was Jose Jesus.
 Weber and Jose Jesus became friends which would allow for Weber to settle the land.

 Weber acquired nearly 20,000 ha of land.
 Weber converted to Catholicism and changed his name to Don Carlos Maria Weber, which was a requirement for acquiring Mexican citizenship and for owning land in Alta California at that time.
 In 1847, Weber started building on his land residential buildings, stables and a place for rodeos.
 The settlement, initially called Tuleburg, was later renamed Stockton, California by Weber after the United States Navy officer Robert F. Stockton.
 When the settlement was established, sometime around 1849, immigrants set out for Stockton, many from Germany with a letter from Weber's father.
 After Stockton was founded, the town grew quickly.

 Weber was first considered a Californio, and then an American.
 He was offered a captaincy by Mexican General José Castro during the Mexican–American War (1846–1848), which he declined.
 He later became a captain in the cavalry of the United States.

 He returned from the California gold mines in 1850 where he founded the Stockton Mining and Trading Company two years earlier.
-Weber married in 1850 to Helen Murphy (1822–1895), a daughter of Martin Murphy Sr., an early settler of Santa Clara County and owner of Rancho Ojo del Agua de la Coche.
+Weber married in 1850 to Helen Murphy (1822–1895), a daughter of Martin Murphy Sr. from the Murphy family, an early settler of Santa Clara County and owner of Rancho Ojo del Agua de la Coche.
 The Murphys were an influential Catholic immigrant family of Irish descent, who had come to Alta California with the Stephens–Townsend–Murphy Party in 1844.
 They had two sons, Charles Martin Weber (1851–1912) and Thomas Jefferson Weber (1855–1892), and a daughter, Julia Helen Weber (1853–1935).
 The Weber family settled in the Weber Point Home at 221 North Center Street in Stockton.

 His brother Adolph Weber (1825–1906) migrated to California in 1853, and settled in San Francisco.
-Adoph worked as chemist at the California State Mint and later founded Humboldt Savings and Loan in 1869.
+Adoph worked as a chemist at the California State Mint and later founded Humboldt Savings and Loan in 1869.